 Have you ever wanted to darken an existing finish?
 Have you ever looked at your table and thought, “I would love this table if it was just a little bit darker.”
-Have you thought about making that table darker and the thought of stripping, sanding and restaining stopped you in your thought process?
-You quickly decided I don’t have to strip that table and start all over.
-Well, let me show you how to easily darken stain without stripping the table or any other piece of stain wood, this includes hardwood flooring as well.
+The thought of stripping and sanding the furniture stopped you in your thought process?
+Well, I am here to show how to easily darken stain without stripping.

 Step 1: Lightly Hand Sand

-Using a light grit sanding block, lightly hand sand the entire surface of the wood piece that you would like to darken.
-You are only doing this to remove the shiny surface and to remove any other dirt or grease build up.
-Make sure to use a light grit sandpaper(250-300) because you do not want to scratch the wood with a heavy grit sandpaper.
+Start by lightly hand sanding the furniture.
+You are only doing this to remove the shiny surface, dirt, grease build-up, and to smooth out any rough spots.
+Make sure to use light grit sandpaper(300+) because you do not want to scratch the wood with heavy grit sandpaper.
 Sand in the direction of the grain.

-Do not use a power sander, unless you REALLY know how to properly use one, as they can cause vibration marks.
-Also using an electric sander as this would apply too much pressure and could remove some of the original stains.
+Tip- Do not use a power sander, unless you REALLY know how to properly use one, as they can cause vibration marks.
+Also using an electric sander could remove some of the original stains, which causes variated staining.
 I like to use a sanding block because it is easier on my hands and easier to grip.
 Here is a post on how to properly sand wood.

-The seat on the right has been sanded and you can see the shine has been removed from the right one.
+The seat on the right has been sanded and you can see the shine has been removed compared to the left one.
 This is all that is needed.

 Step 2: Clean Wood